Skip to main content

 • Launched the organization’s online service and homepage.

-• Assisted in technical setups for activities by the student association.
+• Assisted in technical setups for association activities.

 Conference & Academic Services #